 Dean: Elisabeth Mermann-Jozwiak

-Our Mission Statement proclaims that “Gonzaga University belongs to a long and distinguished tradition of humanistic, Catholic, and Jesuit education.”
-This tradition comes to life in our common core curriculum, taken by all undergraduate students, and a primary work of the College of Arts and Sciences.
-Beyond the core, the departments and programs that make up the College offer students majors, minors, and concentrations in specialized fields, preparing them for immediate careers or for further studies.
-For students in Arts and Science majors, the College has its own expanded core as well.
+The College is primarily responsible for delivering courses in the University Core curriculum, the center of Gonzaga’s humanistic, Catholic, Jesuit education.
+The departments and programs that make up the College also offer students majors, minors and concentrations in specialized fields, preparing them for immediate careers or for further studies.
+For students in Arts and Science majors, the College has a language requirement, as well.

-Bachelor of Arts, Honors: This degree is awarded to students who pursue their basic undergraduate education under the direction of the Honors Program; a specific core curriculum is provided for those students who obtain this degree.
-Most general education work is done through colloquia and seminars.
+Bachelor of Arts, Honors: This degree is awarded to students who pursue their basic undergraduate education under the direction of the Honors Program.
+A specific core Honors curriculum, accomplished primarily through colloquia and seminars, satisfies university core requirements for those students who obtain this degree.
 The degree is available in all majors within the College that offer the B.A.

 Bachelor of Arts, General: This is the regular B.A. degree offered by the College; it also is available with a teaching option in some majors.

-Bachelor of Science, Honors: This degree is awarded to students who complete the requirements for a major in a field which offers the B.S. and who pursue their basic undergraduate education under the direction of the Honors Program; a special core curriculum is provided for those students who obtain this degree.
+Bachelor of Science, Honors: This degree is awarded to students who complete the requirements for a major in a field which offers the B.S. and who pursue their basic undergraduate education under the direction of the Honors Program; a specific Honors curriculum satisfies the university core requirements for those students who obtain this degree.

 Bachelor of Science, General: This is the regular B.S. degree offered by the College.